niskyRobotics/niskyRobotics.github.io/about.md

 on Thingiverse, as well as a software library for intelligent motion planning on the new Java-based platform FIRST has put into place in the 2015-16 season.

-Our mission statement is to "fill in this with an actual mission statement".
+Our mission statement is to *fill in this with an actual mission statement*.